×

 If you have not spent a lot of time in Luxembourg, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Luxembourg can be a great investment, as the country has a strong economy and a stable housing market.
 However, it is important to consider the cost of living in Luxembourg, as it is one of the most expensive countries in Europe.
 Renting a home in Luxembourg can be a more affordable option, as it allows you to enjoy the benefits of living in the country without the long-term commitment of buying a home.
 Additionally, renting a home in Luxembourg can provide more flexibility, as you can move to a different area or even a different country if your circumstances change.
-Ultimately, the decision to buy or rent a home in Luxembourg should be based on your individual needs and financial situation," remarked one expat who made the move to Luxembourg.
+Ultimately, the decision to buy or rent a home in Luxembourg should be based on your individual needs and financial situation," said one expat in Luxembourg.

 What should I pack when moving to Luxembourg?